flaviotordini/http/README.md

 });
 ```

+It is important to use the reply object passed by the `finished` signal as it may be a different object than the one used to make the request.
+For example it may be created by `CacheHttp` or other specialized `Http` subclasses.

-Or using two separate signals for success and failure:
+Example using two separate signals for success and failure:
 ```cpp
 #include "http.h"